cr0hn/enteletaor/doc/source/quickstart.rst

     [ * ]   - 10.10.0.2:53095 (DB: 0)
     [ * ] Done!

-Localhost addresses usually are local monitoring or admin.
+Localhost addresses usually is a local monitoring system or admin.